tlrh314/mancelot/backend/README.md

 - `python manage.py shell -c 'from django.contrib.sites.models import Site; Site.objects.all().delete(); Site.objects.create(id=1, name="localhost:8000", domain="localhost:8000")'`

 ## **Running with Docker**
-- Build the image: `docker build -t mancelot-django .`
+- Build the image: `docker build -t mancelot_django .`

-- Run the built-in Django development server: `docker run --rm -it -v "$(pwd)":/mancelot -p 8000:1337 --name runserver mancelot-django bash -c "python manage.py runserver 0.0.0.0:1337"`
+- Run the built-in Django development server: `docker run --rm -it -v "$(pwd)":/mancelot -p 8000:1337 --name runserver mancelot_django bash -c "python manage.py runserver 0.0.0.0:1337"`
 - In a new terminal, one can attach to the `runserver` container in an interactive session: `docker exec -it runserver bash`
 - Website runs on http://localhost:8000
 - Or to run with nginx + uwsgi